 Description

-The memorial, set on a grassed area, consists of a York stone obelisk, with a total height of 2.3m, set on a square base and pedestal with scotia moulding.
-The northern face of the obelisk has a wreath in high relief and below it the inscription reads: ‘ERECTED/ TO THE/ GLORY OF GOD/ AND IN HONOUR OF/ THE MEN OF/ GRENDON UNDERWOOD/ WHO SERVED THEIR/ KING AND COUNTRY/ IN THE GREAT WAR/ 1914 – 1918./ IN MEMORIUM.’
-Below are the names of the three fallen with their rank and regiment or ship.
-Beneath this is the inscription ‘LEST WE FORGET’.
-The eastern face lists those wounded or taken prisoner and the western face those who also served.
-The southern face has the inscription: ‘ALSO/ IN GRATEFUL/ REMEMBRANCE OF/ ALL FROM THIS/ PARISH/ WHO SERVED/ IN THE/ SECOND WORLD/ WAR/ 1939 – 1945’ followed by the names.
+The Grendon Underwood War Memorial is a stone structure located in a grassed area.
+It features a York stone obelisk that stands 2.3 meters tall, set on a square base and pedestal with scotia moulding.
+The northern face of the obelisk displays a wreath in high relief, with an inscription that reads: ‘ERECTED/ TO THE/ GLORY OF GOD/ AND IN HONOUR OF/ THE MEN OF/ GRENDON UNDERWOOD/ WHO SERVED THEIR/ KING AND COUNTRY/ IN THE GREAT WAR/ 1914 – 1918./ IN MEMORIUM.’
+Below this are the names of three fallen servicemen, including their rank and regiment or ship, along with the inscription ‘LEST WE FORGET.’
+The eastern face lists those who were wounded or taken prisoner, while the western face honors those who also served.
+The southern face commemorates those from the parish who served in the Second World War, with the inscription: ‘ALSO/ IN GRATEFUL/ REMEMBRANCE OF/ ALL FROM THIS/ PARISH/ WHO SERVED/ IN THE/ SECOND WORLD/ WAR/ 1939 – 1945,’ followed by their names.

-The memorial is surrounded by iron chains linking four timber posts.
-The adjoining memorial bench is not of special interest.
+The memorial is enclosed by iron chains that connect four timber posts.
+An adjoining memorial bench is present but is not considered of special interest.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.